mattcroat/joy-of-code/posts/svg-animation-library/svg-animation-library.md

 </script>
 ```

-Being able to tween values and run animations in sequence is the foundation of every animation library.
+Being able to tween values, and run animations in sequence is the foundation of every animation library.

 ## The Animation Library